Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Actually, I was told there is not one national dish, but many regional dishes that are famous and Francisinha seems to be something very particular to Porto, so a must-try here!

 I had a taste of it at Labo B Café in Porto and have to admit, it’s not really my thing.
-Luckily, I found so many other delicious things to try, for example the awesome Pastel de Nata.
+Luckily, I found so many other delicious things to try, for example, the awesome Pastel de Nata.
 Yummy!

-Day 3 – Porto to Viana do Castelo
+Day 3: Porto to Viana do Castelo

 What To Do In Viana Do Castelo

 Right by the estuary of the Lima River, between the ocean and the mountains, lies the jewel of Costa Verda, Viana do Castelo.
-This highly traditional city is only 70 kilometres and a mere 50 minute drive on the highway from Porto and does not only score with Medieval architecture and streets, you can also dream away on one of the many sandy beaches by the suburbs.
+This highly traditional city is only 70 kilometres and a mere 50-minute drive on the highway from Porto and does not only score with Medieval architecture and streets, but you can also dream away on one of the many sandy beaches by the suburbs.

-Up high on the Hill of Santa Luzia is the spectacular Santuário de Santa Luzia, a 20th century monumental temple offering one of the world’s finest panoramas by overlooking a huge part of Lima Valley and the river estuary.
+Up high on the Hill of Santa Luzia is the spectacular Santuário de Santa Luzia, a 20th-century monumental temple offering one of the world’s finest panoramas by overlooking a huge part of Lima Valley and the river estuary.
 You can either walk up the hill, take your car or climb up by cable car.
 It’s 2 Euros one-way or 3 Euros for a round trip.
 There is no entrance fee to go inside the sanctuary, but if you want to climb up to the balcony to enjoy an even better panorama you will have to pay 0,80 Euros which is close to nothing for this magical experience.

-Just remember to check the opening hours which differ from 8:00 to 19:00 April to September and 8:00 to 17:00 October to March.
+Just remember to check the opening hours which differ from 8:00 to 19:00 from April to September and 8:00 to 17:00 from October to March.
 Besides, don’t get annoyed by the many hawkers who will try to sell you little touristy things.

-Other Things You Should Know About Viana Do Castelo
+Things You Should Know About Viana Do Castelo

 Viana do Castelo is well known for its unusual amount of religious celebrations and public festivals.
 For example, if you are around in August check out the Feasts of Nossa Senhora da Agonia, a four-day festival of colourful costumes and processions, traditional dishes and music all over the city.